Commitment Issues picoCTF 2024 Solution

 Learn more

 This challenge hinges on a fundamental misunderstanding many people have: deleting a file in git does not erase it from history.
-Git is a content-addressable store - every version of every file ever committed is permanently recorded in the .git/objects/ folder, even after you delete the file and make a new commit on top.
+Git is a content-addressable store.
+Every version of every file ever committed is permanently recorded under .git/objects/, even after a follow-up commit deletes the file.

 This is why you should never commit secrets to a repository, even "temporarily."
-Removing a secret in a follow-up commit does not protect it - anyone with access to the repo can checkout the earlier commit and read it.
-The only safe remediation is to rotate the secret and use git filter-repo to rewrite history (which requires force-pushing and coordinating with everyone who has a clone).
+Removing a secret in a follow-up commit does not protect it.
+The only safe remediation is to rotate the secret and rewrite history with git filter-repo (then force-push and coordinate with everyone who has a clone).

 2. Step 2Check out the flag commit